Skip to content

 Widget development

 You can develop your own widgets that are managed by the dashboard.
-One or multiple widgets have to be provided by an Angular module and described by a Widget object, that includes the meta information and the Angular widget instance component and editor names that are used to instantiate the widget at runtime.
+One or multiple widgets have to be provided by an Angular module or standalone and described by a Widget object, that includes the meta information and the Angular widget instance component and editor names that are used to instantiate the widget at runtime.

 The library ships with a hello-widget example for illustration.